takaaki5564/sample_udemy/TensorflowAWS.md

 ### Retrain model

-Edit your own config file
+If you want to retrain the model, edit your own config file as follows.

 ```
 vim ./ssd_inception_v3_voc.config
 ```